 - night sweats

-- bone marrow biopsy: a needle with a special tube is inserted into your hip or breastbone to get a sample of your bone marrow
+In this procedure, your doctor will insert a needle with a special tube into your hip or breastbone to get a sample of your bone marrow for testing.

-- CT scan (computed tomography) to look for swollen lymph nodes in the chest or abdomen
+Your doctor can use the pictures created by this scan to look for swollen lymph nodes in your chest or abdomen.

 - persistent, recurrent infections